-Sulfuric acid (H₂SO₄) is one of the most important chemicals in the world, with many uses from battery production to fertilizer manufacturing.
-It’s reactive, strong, and very dangerous.
-While understanding the process is important, making sulfuric acid is not recommended.
+Sulfuric acid (H₂SO₄) is one of the most important chemicals in the world, with many uses from car battery production to fertilizer manufacturing.
+It’s reactive, strong, and corrosive, burning skin on contact.
+While knowing the process is important, making sulfuric acid is risky business.

 About Sulfuric Acid